-ACCT 2377 Managerial Accounting (3)
+ACCT 2377 Managerial Accounting (3) (Last year's course prefix/number ACC 204)

 Prerequisite: Accounting 2302.
 This course is a study of accounting practices and procedures used to provide information for business management.
 Emphasis is on the preparation and internal use of financial statements and budgets.
 Systems, information, and procedures used in management planning and control are also covered.
 (3 Lec.)